H4rk3nz0/harkenzo.tlstickle.com/_posts/2024-06-11-Pdfwkrnl_sys_EoP.md

 }
 ```

 Finally, I can get around to using the proof of concept to pop some SYSTEM shells.
-It looks like it works, though as mentioned - mileage may vary based on version, build, and patching.
+It looks like it works, though as mentioned no exploit is perfect so I'll apologize for any BSODs in advance.

 <figure>
     <img src="../assets/img/17763-system-shell.png" alt="Oops..."> <img src="../assets/img/19042-system-shell.png" alt="Oops...">